mad-lab-fau/gaitmap/docs/guides/Gaitmap-Datatypes.rst

 >>> is_single_sensor_dataset(bf_dataset, frame="sensor", raise_exception=True)
 Traceback (most recent call last):
     ...
-ValueError: The passed object does not seem to be a SingleSensorDataset.
+ValidationError: The passed object does not seem to be a SingleSensorDataset.
 The validation failed with the following error:
 The dataframe is expected to have columns: ['acc_x', 'acc_y', 'acc_z', 'gyr_x', 'gyr_y', 'gyr_z'].
 Instead it has the following columns: ['acc_pa', 'acc_ml', 'acc_si', 'gyr_pa', 'gyr_ml', 'gyr_si']